Monzo vs Monese: Vital statistics

 People said Monese works smoothly, though there were some reviews talking about issues with customer service.

-Winner: Monzo, because it has a higher score.
+Winner: Monzo, because it has a higher score in both.

 Overall verdict: Is Monzo better than Monese?